 How Do I Know if You Are Who You Say You Are?

 I list my surgical qualifications, and provide links to the GMC specialist register where you can look me up and see that the GMC have the identical surgical qualifications that I says I have.
 I am a consultant urological surgeon, employed by the NHS where my surgery is scrutinised consistently.
 If I am not fit to practice in the NHS, I am not able to practice privately.
 The logical point being that I will continue to behave, surgically, in the private sector in the same manner that I behavs in the NHS.

 We know of another person purporting to be a vasectomy reversal specialist who is a GP, not a surgeon.
 A qualified surgeon carries the title of Mister, not Doctor.
 This change of title is because an individual has proven over a long training period (I trained in surgery for 15 years before being appointed a consultant in 1997) that they are competent and understand (in an intense level of detail) anatomy and physiology and the dynamic of surgery and management.
 I specialised further by completing my FRCS (Urol) exam which is a specialist exam so that I am registered as a specialist in urology surgery and management in great detail.

 Surgical behaviour in the NHS is closely monitored and the GMC is kept informed of this.
 This ensures safe, surgical practice in the private sector.

 How many vasectomy reversals do you perform?

 On average I perform about 60-70 vasectomy reversals each month.
-Over the past 3 years, I have performed well nearly 1000 vasectomy reversals.
+I have just completed my 4000th vasectomy reversal.
 As with any surgical procedure, success rates are dependant on a surgeon’s experience and it is difficult to achieve the best results if only a few cases are performed each year.

 Can all vasectomies be reversed?